rominmx/postcss-compact-mq/README.md

 ```

 ### Aliases
-Just place aliases for your media queries in a separate at-rule and use them later:
+Just place aliases for your media queries in separate at-rule and use them later:

 ```css
 @breakpoints {